 Other techniques such as Sensory Integration, therapeutic Listening, Discrete trial and Verbal Behavior are also incorporated as part of educational programming.
 The Education center strives to provide students with the necessary skills and support that allow them to be as independent as possible within both the school and community environments.

-Additional components of the program include: Community based Instruction, a service that allows students to participate in different activities and tasks that help them practice skills outside of the school environment.
-The Gatehouse on the Sewickley campus provides opportunities for students to experience pre-vocational and vocational work samples that encourage building/practicing of skills needed for life after graduation.
+Additional components of the program include: Community Based Instruction, a service that allows students to participate in different activities and tasks that help them practice skills outside of the school environment.
+The campus provides opportunities for students to experience pre-vocational and vocational work samples that encourage building/practicing of skills needed for life after graduation.
 Students also visit and practice skills at various community sites.

-The Integration Program seeks to provide opportunities for students to participate and interact with typical peers outside The Education center.
-Students currently participate in preschool programs, local library programs and specific classes within local school districts. this collaboration has proven to be beneficial for all involved.
+The Integration Program seeks to provide opportunities for students to participate and interact with typical peers outside The Education Center.
+Students participate in preschool programs, local library programs and specific classes within local school districts.
+This collaboration has proven to be beneficial for all involved.
 It can sometimes serve as a "stepping stone" to transition to a less restrictive setting (LRE).

 Overall, the goal for each student is to reach his or her potential, develop skills that will increase and create independence, and provide a strong foundation for continued success after leaving the Education Center.

 The Education Center is accredited by The National Commission for the Accreditation of Special Education Services (NCASES), a subsidiary of The National Association of Private Special Education Centers (NAPSEC), a non-profit association whose mission is to represent private special education centers and their leaders.
 NAPSEC promotes high quality programs for individuals with disabilities and their families and advocates for access to the continuum of alternative placements and services.